RetroDECK/ES-DE/INSTALL.md

 Running `make -j6` (or whatever number of parallel jobs you prefer) speeds up the compilation time if you have cores to spare.

 After building ES-DE and trying to execute the application, there could be issues with finding the dynamic link libraries for VLC (assuming VLC was enabled for the build) as these are not installed into a standard location but rather into the /Applications folder.
-As such, you may need to set the DYLD_LIBRARY_PATH environmental variable to find the VLC libraries.
+As such, you may need to set the DYLD_LIBRARY_PATH environment variable to find the VLC libraries.
 Note that this is not intended or required for the release build that will be shipped in a DMG installer or if you manually install ES-DE using _make install_.
 It's only needed to be able to run the binary from the build directory.
 You should add this to your shell profile file to avoid having to set it each time you open a new terminal window:
 ```
 export DYLD_LIBRARY_PATH=/Applications/VLC.app/Contents/MacOS/lib
 ```